Curriculum Notes Year 7

 A warm welcome to all our Year 7 pupils.
 I am confident that you will have an enriching experience and enjoy the outstanding facilities at the school that are complemented by our nurturing staff.
 At Cranmore, we work to enable you to develop individual talents, achieve academically and develop personally so that you thrive.

-Academically, you will be taught the curriculum by specialist teachers, this is just one part of you growing to be a confident, independent and accomplished young person.
+Academically, you will be taught the curriculum by specialist teachers, this is just one part of yourgrowing to be a confident, independent and accomplished young person.
 There are lots of opportunities for you to do things that you enjoy, take part in activities that you may already excel at and to try new challenges.
 I encourage you to take advantage of all that is on offer.
 As you develop individually, also remember to support one another and be excellent role models.

 Enjoy your journey at Cranmore.

-Mr Barry Everitt, June 2022
+Mr Barry Everitt, September 2024

 Meet the Head of Year 7

-Welcome all of you to Cranmore Senior School!
+A huge welcome to Cranmore Senior School!

 Should you have any questions please do not to hesitate to contact me or any of the Year 7 team.